Mega-Fi/megafi-docs/docs/clm/overview.md

-# MEGA CLM
+# CLM

-Automated liquidity management directly connected to MEGA DEX.
-MEGA CLM deploys algorithmic strategies that rebalance Liquidity Zones, maximize capital efficiency, and adapt to changing market conditions.
+Automated liquidity management directly connected to DEX.
+CLM deploys algorithmic strategies that rebalance Liquidity Zones, maximize capital efficiency, and adapt to changing market conditions.

 ## At a Glance